F-Almeman/3D-EX/README.md

 This repository is created for the work **3D-EX: A Unified Dataset of Definitions and Dictionary Examples** that is submitted to RANLP 2023.

+**3D-EX** is available here [3D-EX.csv](https://drive.google.com/uc?export=download&id=1ZjuRUn6KZPaXMVYecZ5IYDIRiB5VuEsR) and [3D-EX.json](https://drive.google.com/uc?export=download&id=1gnRFRKISVxLVGhwpOWg6ZfjYNdW6Nad-).

 # 1. Data preparation

-## 1.1 DM datasets
+## 1.1 Datasets

-In this section we introduce DM datasets that define English words and may provide some examples to understand words in context and know how to use them.
-We have 11 datasets whic are: CHA (Oxford Dictionary), CODWOE, Hei++, MultiRD, Urban, Sci-definition, Webster's Unabridged, Wikipedia, Wiktionary, WordNet.
+In this section we introduce set of dictionaries/enclopedias that define English words and may provide some examples to understand words in context.
+We have 10 datasets whic are: CHA (Oxford Dictionary), CODWOE, Hei++, MultiRD, Urban, Sci-definition, Webster's Unabridged, Wikipedia, Wiktionary, WordNet.
 These datasets are organized in 2 folders [incomplete_datasets](https://github.com/F-Almeman/3D-EX/tree/main/datasets/incomplete_datasets) if they provide examples and [complete_datasets](https://github.com/F-Almeman/3D-EX/tree/main/datasets/complete_datasets) if they do not.

 | DATASET  | DEFINITION | EXAMPLE |
 | ------------- | ------------- | ------------- |